History

 Architecture

-The church was situated in the eastern part of the town, close to the defensive walls that ran along its southern and eastern sides, connecting with the Lower Gate.
+The church was built in the eastern part of the medieval town, close to the defensive walls, which ran along its southern and eastern sides, connecting with the Lower Gate.
 The façade of the parish church faced the market square, but was separated from it by a block of urban buildings.
-The original Romanesque building was erected of bricks in the monk bond, as a two-aisle church supported on three central pillars with a stone tower attached from the north to the chancel.
+The original, Romanesque church, was built of bricks in a monk bond, as a two-aisle building, 25.7 meters long, 15.5 meters wide and 6.3 meters high to the level of the crowning cornice.
+On the eastern side of the two-aisle nave there was a separate, slightly narrower and probably lower chancel, about 12 meters long and 11 meters wide.
+This two parts were separated by an arcade no wider than 10 meters.
+Lighting was provided by splayed windows with semicircular heads.
+The interior of the nave was filled with three pillars, dividing the space into two aisles and probably four bays.

 Current state